regseb/playwright-ghost/docs/plugins/utils/adblocker.md

 // ...
 ```

-Use the plugin and specify `"fromPrebuiltFull` mode.
+Use the plugin and specify `"fromPrebuiltFull"` mode.

 ```javascript
 import { chromium, plugins } from "playwright-ghost";